 As a parent, if you found out your child died after an altercation with police, you will be asking a lot of questions.
 This mother is doing so, too.
 According to the news, the woman from Alabama believes that her 17-year-old son was killed by the Huntsville Police.
 In March, she filed a lawsuit that claimed the police used excessive force, assaulted and battered her son, and caused his wrongful death.

 An autopsy has now been released by the Alabama Department of Forensic Sciences.
-The autopsy allegedly reports that the findings showed blunt force injuries and anoxic/hyposic ischemic encephalopathy.
-Anoxic/hypoxic ischemic encephalopathy is when the brain does not receive enough oxygen; this can result in damage or death.
+The autopsy allegedly reports that the findings showed blunt force injuries and anoxic/hypoxic-ischemic encephalopathy.
+Anoxic/hypoxic-ischemic encephalopathy is when the brain does not receive enough oxygen; this can result in damage or death.

 The teen’s cause of death has been officially ruled as undetermined.
 However, the lawsuit claims that the woman’s son was set up in a drug sting by the police.
 They were allegedly using an 18-year-old informant.
 The lawsuit states that a plainclothes officer had chased her son, threw him to the ground, cuffed him and pepper sprayed him.
 The autopsy report indicated that the teen’s neck had been restrained.